artefactual-labs/enduro/docs/user-manual.md

 Delete removes the Enduro collection record and does not cancel processing that has already been started elsewhere.

+### Choosing Retry, Abandon, Cancel, or Delete

+Use Retry when Enduro should attempt to process the same collection again.
+Retry is available for failed collections and abandoned collections.
+Bulk Retry can target both `error` and `abandoned` collections.

+Use Abandon only when a collection is `pending` and Enduro is waiting for an operator decision.
+Abandon records that the pending workflow should stop instead of retrying the failed activity.
+It is not the normal action for a workflow that has already ended in `error`.

+Use Delete when the Enduro record should no longer be tracked, for example test imports, accidental submissions, duplicate entries, or packages that will be rebagged and submitted again in a new batch.
+Delete removes the Enduro collection row only.
+It does not cancel already-started processing, delete AIPs, or remove Archivematica transfer or ingest records.

+When duplicate rejection is enabled, Enduro ignores existing collections that are already in `error` or `abandoned` while checking for duplicate names.
+If a new rebagged package is still rejected as a duplicate, look for another existing collection with the same name that is not in `error` or `abandoned`.

 ## Collection timeline fields

 Collection timestamps describe different parts of the Enduro, Archivematica, and